HumbleTools/autokart/README.md

 ## Git notes
 ### Personal project files
-The following files should not be modified with personal/project data on the remote.
-Make sure you don't push their modifications, by using the following command :
+The following files should not be modified with personal/project data on a public remote.
+- src/firebase-config.ts
+- .firebaserc

+Make sure you don't push any modification on them, by using the following command :

 `git update-index --skip-worktree <file>`